Pre-Professional Programs

 Other Post-Graduate Health Professional Programs

-Many students are interested in health professional careers in fields such as pharmacy, optometry, physician assistant, podiatry, medical technology, public health, and nutrition.
+Many students are interested in health professional careers in fields such as pharmacy, optometry, podiatry, medical technology, public health, and nutrition.
 Each of these fields has its own required basic science and Core Curriculum courses; the student is advised to determine these from the catalogs of the schools of interest.
 In general, Biola offers all of the prerequisite courses necessary for gaining acceptance into these programs.
-For further information, please consult the Biola Office of Health Profession Advising.
+For further information, please consult the Biola Office of Health Professions Advising.

 Pre-Engineering